By Fedwa Wazwaz, Engage Minnesota

 Currently, there are attempts before US Congress to criminalize BDS and within Israel to blacklist organizations that support BDS.
 Yet, BDS is a form of free speech and a human right.
 With BDS, we use our collective voice and power to pressure the enablers of apartheid and colonization to discontinue their abuse of power.

 If you like this piece, share it on social media.
-We invite you to comment on this essay on our social media sites.
-We welcome your voice to the Comment section below — or consider writing a commentary, podcast or photo story for your local media outlets to raise awareness.
+I invite you to comment on this essay on the social media sites.
+I welcome your voice to the Comment section below — or consider writing a commentary, podcast or photo story for your local media outlets to raise awareness.